 There are two types of Personal Loan

-A personal loan can be unsecured, which means that a collateral is not required by the lender when making a loan.
+A personal loan can be unsecured, which means that a collateral is not required by the money lender singapore when making a loan.
 This is the most common type of personal loan.
 Because the loan is unsecured, the interest rates for this type of loan is quite high compared to other loans.
 The reason for this is to ensure that the principal amount is recovered sooner by the lender.

 Personal loan offers different ways to compute for interest